 - Inhaling the same air for extended periods

-If your cat has runny eyes, you should isolate her from other animals until you’ve had a chance to visit the vet.
+If your senior cat has runny eyes, you should isolate it from other animals until you’ve had a chance to consult a vet.

 Keratitis (Corneal Problems) in Cats

 The cornea is the delicate dome-shaped sheath that covers the front of the eye.
 It acts as a barrier to dust, dirt, and harmful UVA/UVB rays.
 It also helps to distribute the liquid evenly across the surface of the eye.
 This helps the eye to stay supple and supports the cat’s vision.